Page Types

 Overview of Page Types

 Page Types in Concrete CMS function as the core structure or "brain" of each page.
-They encapsulate the business logic, separate from the visual layout managed by Page Templates.
+They encapsulate the business logic, separating from the visual layout managed by Page Templates.
 This separation allows for consistent yet versatile styling across your site.

 Installed Page Types